 Content warning: This piece contains references to physical and sexual violence.

-Blonde, the fictionalised Monroe film starring Ana de Armas that debuted on Netflix on Wednesday, is here to confirm all your worst fears of the star’s life.
-Not only does the film, which is based on the book of the same name by Joyce Carol Oates, pile on the gratuitous horrors, adding hard-to-stomach events and scenes that aren’t rooted in reality, but it also presents viewers with an aestheticised version of the star’s actual trauma.
-In doing so, it glamourises and makes this violence more palatable, undermining and overshadowing one person’s very real pain.
+Blonde, the fictionalized Monroe film starring Ana de Armas that premiered in theaters earlier this month and debuted on Netflix Wednesday, is here to confirm all your worst fears of the star’s life.
+Not only does the film, which is based off the book of the same name by Joyce Carol Oates, pile on the gratuitous horrors, adding hard-to-stomach events and scenes that aren’t rooted in reality, but it also presents viewers with an aestheticized version of the star’s actual trauma.
+In doing so, it glamorizes and makes this violence more palatable, undermining and overshadowing one person’s very real pain.

 Monroe may have been among the first, but she’s far from the last famous woman whose trauma has been obsessed over by Hollywood.
 From Princess Diana to Anna Nicole Smith and Britney Spears, we can’t seem to get enough of belaboring the lives of tragic white women, even when they’re no longer here to give their consent (although Blonde wasn’t made in conjunction with Monroe’s estate, the estate has spoken out in support of de Armas’ casting).
 And it begs the question: when are we going to stop greenlighting these types of movies, and just start treating women well?
 Or better yet, just leave them — and their legacies — alone?